Understanding Spousal Maintenance In Illinois

 - Anticipating and addressing all potential areas of dispute, such as the amount and duration of payments necessary to rehabilitate a nonworking spouse or whether permanent maintenance is appropriate due to age, employability or other factors

 As of Jan.
 1, 2019, the Illinois income threshold to determine if alimony is warranted increased from a combined gross annual income of $250,000 to $500,000.
 This means spousal maintenance will be a component for more high net worth couples who are getting divorced.

 Also, spousal maintenance amounts will be calculated differently beginning in 2019.
 The court will subtract 25 percent of the payee’s net annual income from 33 1/3 of the payor’s net annual income.
 Previously, the guideline was calculated by subtracting 20 percent of the payee’s gross annual income from 30 percent of the payor’s gross annual income.

 State and federal laws affecting alimony and other aspects of divorce occur often.
 It is critical to work with a lawyer who regularly handles Illinois family law cases, and who therefore stays current with changes to the law.

 Trusted Legal Guidance For Spousal Maintenance

 Whether you believe alimony will be a contested issue in your divorce or simply want to be fully informed and avoid surprises as you work toward an agreement, please contact our law office today.
-We offer a free initial consultation focused on your most important questions and concerns.
+We offer an free consultation focused on your most important questions and concerns.
 Call 630-283-1987.
-We have offices in Naperville, Joliet and Chicago, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
+We have offices in Naperville and Joliet, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
 We are also fluent in Polish.